 The secret little ingredient in this recipe that helps hold it together and lighten it up is....agar powder!
 Agar is a gelatinous substance derived from red algae.
 When it is mixed with a liquid and heated it forms a gel.
 You can actually make vegan "jell-o" with it using fruit juice.
 I use this brand of agar powder.
 Make sure you don't use agar flakes, as the amount needed is different as well as the fact that they need to be soaked in a liquid before using them.
 You may be able to substitute grass-fed gelatin but I'm not sure on the amount.
 You would need more than a teaspoon for sure, maybe 1 tablespoon?

 If you don't want to use the raspberry topping, try drizzling each slice with warm chocolate sauce and topping with fresh berries.
 You can use the Chocolate Ganache recipe here if you like.

 Do you ever crave that rich, creamy taste of sour cream but are sensitive to dairy products?
 I created a very simple replacement for sour cream that can be dolloped over baked potatoes or yams, spooned over beans and rice, added to tacos, used to make a layered taco salad, or used to make no-bake "cheesecakes"!!
 Seriously, where can't you add a spoonful of this rich dairy-free sour cream?

-This recipe can actually be found in our brand new, completely revised Whole Life Nutrition Cookbook.
+This recipe can actually be found in my brand new, completely revised Whole Life Nutrition Cookbook.
 I created a whole new chapter entitled "Get Cultured!" full of healthy cultured foods like this one.
 Think Live Hot Pepper Relish, Pickled Basil Beets, Kombucha (with flavor variations), Coconut Milk Yogurt, and so much more!
 I just couldn't wait to share this recipe with you so I decided to post it today.
-If you are interested, our new book releases on April 29th, 2014, and is available for preorder now!
+If you are interested, the new book releases on April 29th, 2014, and is available for preorder now!